1- Department of Water Sciences and Engineering, University of Torbat-e Jam, Torbat-e Jam, Iran , v_shamsabadi@tjamcaas.ac.ir

-Background and Objective: In order to investigate the effect of foliar spraying of selenium on water use efficiency and some characteristics of Satureja hortensis L under drought stress and partial root drying conditions, a factorial experiment was conducted based on a completely randomized design with 3 replications and based on pot culture in 2024 in the experimental research greenhouse at university of Torbat-e Jam.
+Background and Objective: In order to investigate the effect of foliar spraying of selenium on water use efficiency and some characteristics of savory (Satureja hortensis L.) under drought stress and partial root drying conditions, a factorial experiment was conducted based on a completely randomized design with three replications and based on pot culture in 2024 in the research greenhouse at University of Torbat-e Jam.

-Methods: In this experiment, the treatments consisted of 3 levels of irrigation (100, 50% Deficit Irrigation and 50% partial root drying of water requirement) and foliar spraying of selenium factor in three levels (0, 5 and 15 mg/lit Na2SeO4).
+Methods: In this experiment, the treatments consisted of three levels of irrigation (full irrigation of 100% water requirement, deficit irrigation of 50% water requirement, and 50% partial root drying of water requirement) and foliar spraying of selenium factor in three levels (0, 5 and 15 mg/lit Na2SeO4).
+In this study, plant height, shoot and root dry weights, chlorophyll a, chlorophyll b, total chlorophyll, essential oil percentage, water use efficiency, relative water content and proline were measured.

-Conclusion: Therefore, considering the issues related to water scarcity, applying 50% partial root drying (PRD) in Satureja hortensis L can be recommended as a superior treatment and suitable approach to cope with the water crisis, moving towards a more sustainable agricultural system.
+Conclusion: Considering the issues related to water scarcity, applying 50% partial root drying in savory can be recommended as a superior treatment and suitable approach to cope with the water crisis, moving towards a more sustainable agricultural system.

 Type of Study: